Blueprint SDK — guidelines

 initialize

-- Define view methods to implement logic that can be used both internally by other methods and externally by users.
+- View methods: you can define them for logic that can be used both internally by the contract and externally by callers.

 @public